OpenAPI

 Path

-for each of pages helps to create a clean and organized URLs in your API documentation.
+Adding a path for each of pages helps to create a clean and organized URLs in your API documentation.
 The path property determines the URL segment for each page in your documentation.

 For example: